acorg/beast2-xml/README.md

         and 'strict.
     @param sequenceIdDateRegex: If not C{None}, gives a C{str} regular expression that will be used to capture sequence dates from their ids.
-        The regular expression must have a single (...) capture region.
+        See the explanation in ../bin/beast2-xml.py
+    @param sequenceIdAgeRegex: If not C{None}, gives a C{str} regular expression that will be used to capture sequence ages from their ids.
+        See the explanation in ../bin/beast2-xml.py
-    @param sequenceIdDateRegexMayNotMatch: If C{True} it should not be considered an error if a sequence id does not match the regular expression given by C{sequenceIdDateRegex}.
+    @param sequenceIdRegexMustMatch: If C{True} it will be considered an error if a sequence id does not match the regular expression given by C{sequenceIdDateRegex} or C{sequenceIdAgeRegex}.
     """
 ```